pouyabey/enterprise-active-directory-helpdesk-lab/README.md

 ---

-## 4. Created the DC01 Virtual Machine

-I created a Windows Server virtual machine and named it:

-`DC01`

-This server will act as the main domain controller for the lab environment.

-**Screenshot to add:**

-`/screenshots/04-dc01-vm-created.png`

-Suggested screenshot: VMware/VirtualBox showing the `DC01` virtual machine.

----

-## 5. Configured Static IP on DC01
+## 4. Configured Static IP on DC01

 I configured a static IP address on the domain controller.
 A domain controller should have a static IP address because client machines need to consistently locate it for DNS and Active Directory services.